Markan23/Pi-and-Zappi/README.md

 ported to many different plaatforms.
 It was useful to m and maybe useful to others.
 I used the sonoff smart sokets flashed with Tomatsu.
 I used the sockets to turn on 500W heaters.
-I realise there is a considerable amount of code optimisation that could be carried out but for now this is working framework and gets to heats homes for zero cost
+I realise there is a considerable amount of code optimisation that could be carried out but for now this is working framework and gets to heats homes for low cost until I get a battery for the excess

+I also ended up using a Pi Zero as the physical size meant I could house it in a smaller enclosure.

+I added a cronjob that reboots the Pi every hour